cvbate/NYCAirQuality/README.md

 ### Data Aquisition

-1. Download vector data from (NYC Open Data)[https://opendata.cityofnewyork.us/] and save locally on computer
+1. Download vector data from (NYC Open Data)[https://opendata.cityofnewyork.us/] and save locally on computer.
+1. Reproject all the data to ensure its in a Geospatial Cordinate Sytesm EPSG:4326 and then upload to GitHub repository.
+All vector data (exept for NYCBoundary) is located in Data_Reprojected.
 1. The NYC Boundary Data  was loaded into GEE, only the NYC bounary was selected to be use as a boundary for my raster data and saved as a new variable.
 Then it was exported to Cloud storage from GEE using the following code:
 1. Aquire Raster
-    - Elevation data from NYC Open Data Enable *Google Earth Engine API*
+    - Elevation data from NYC Open Data Enable
-    - Aquire Data from GEE
+    - Aquire Aresol, EVI, and CO Data from GEE
+        - See x and x file for source code.
+        - Enable the Google Earth Engine API in Console.
-    - Export Data from GEE to Cloud Storage **see code... will add**
+    - Export Data from GEE to Cloud Storage
     ```
     // Export the image to Cloud Storage.
     Export.image.toCloudStorage({
-        image: evi_exp,
+        image: evi_exp, // name of your feature/image
         description: 'evi_export',
         bucket: 'gee_data_nyc',
         fileNamePrefix: 'evi_nyc',
         crs: 'EPSG:4326',
         scale: 30,
-        region: geometryrec
+        region: geometryrec //rectangualar geometry that defines the region to export
     });

-    ```

     // Export a SHP file to Cloud Storage.
     Export.table.toCloudStorage({
         collection: nycBoundary,
         description:'nycboundary_shapefile',
         bucket: 'gee_data_nyc',
         fileNamePrefix: 'nycboundary',
         fileFormat: 'SHP'
 });
+    ```

 After exporting each of the images, from GEE.
 The bucket should look something like this.
 I moved all the Boundary SHP into a single folder.
 ![Alt text](Imgs/bucket_exported.png)

 ### Data Prep